Aqib-Abbas/Learning-Log/README.md

 → place-items: Shorthand to align items both vertically and horizontally (like `center`, `start`, `end`).

 CSS Grid is ideal for creating complex layouts like galleries, dashboards, and structured page sections.

+Day 13:
+23 - 07 - 2025 (Wednesday)
+Topic: Media Queries (Responsive Design)

+Media queries allow us to apply different CSS styles based on the device’s screen size or resolution.

+Syntax example:
+@media (max-width: 768px) {
+ body { font-size: 14px; }
+}

+Key uses of media queries:
+→ Adjust font size, layout, or spacing for mobile devices.
+→ Create mobile-first designs that scale up for larger screens.
+→ Use breakpoints like 600px (mobile), 768px (tablet), and 1024px+ (desktop).

+Media queries help create responsive websites that look good on all devices, from phones to large screens.